 Changes to the city can be seen within the city centre, which closed down following the earthquake and has since reopened to reveal a quirky and charming mix of old and new.
 Although areas of the destroyed city have not yet been rebuilt, reconstruction of Christchurch is an ongoing process that will likely continue for many years.
 Finding suitable accommodation in Christchurch can be challenging at times, but with some research and perseverance, expats can find a comfortable place to call home.

-Following the earthquakes, the local economy has recovered substantially and is showing signs of steady growth.
-With a firm base in agriculture and tourism, and with a growing IT sector, there are plenty of career opportunities for expats.
-Predictably, expats with expertise in civil engineering and construction are in high demand.
+Since the earthquakes, the local economy has recovered substantially and is showing signs of steady growth.
+With a solid base in agriculture and tourism and a growing IT sector, expats have plenty of career opportunities.
+Predictably, expats with civil engineering and construction expertise are in high demand.

-Overall, the cost of living in New Zealand is high and Christchurch is no exception.
+Overall, the cost of living in New Zealand is high, and Christchurch is no exception.
 Imported goods are particularly expensive (and most goods are imported).
-In addition to the cost, there is a 15 percent national sales tax attached to all purchases.
+In addition to the cost, a 15 percent national sales tax is attached to all purchases.

-That said, many services are subsidised by the government which decreases the cost of living in Christchurch.
-Notably, healthcare in New Zealand is of a high quality and medication and services are either free or extremely cheap.
-Public education in New Zealand is also free, or heavily subsidised by the state.
+That said, many services are subsidised by the government, which decreases the cost of living in Christchurch.
+Notably, healthcare in New Zealand is of excellent quality, and medication and services are either free or fairly cheap.
+Public education in New Zealand is also accessible at no cost or is heavily subsidised by the state.

-There are a number of highly regarded high schools in Christchurch.
-The single-sex schools, in particular, are known for academic achievement, though many of the public co-educational high schools are also highly regarded.
+There are several highly regarded high schools in Christchurch.
+Single-sex schools, particularly, are known for academic achievement, though many public co-educational high schools are also esteemed.

-Christchurch is the gateway for most visitors to the South Island and the city’s tourism industry is well developed.
-There are a number of popular attractions nearby that make for easy day or weekend trips away from the city.
+Christchurch is the gateway for most visitors to the South Island, and the city's tourism industry is well-developed.
+Numerous popular attractions nearby make for easy day or weekend trips away from the city.
 Akaroa, Hanmer Springs and Kaikoura have always been popular destinations for a quick getaway.

 The weather in Christchurch can change rapidly and frequently.
-Locals dress in layers, and often grab an extra jacket before leaving the house ‘just in case’.
-The seasons are fairly mild in Christchurch, but winters can be brutal as few houses have insulation or central heating.
+Locals dress in layers and often grab an extra jacket before leaving the house 'just in case'.
+Christchurch's seasons are relatively mild, but winters can be brutal, as few houses have insulation or central heating.